ForgeRock/forgeops/helm/README.md

+# Helm Charts

-# Setup
+## Setup

 1) If you have not already done so, install [helm](https://github.com/kubernetes/helm) and other dependencies.
 The script `bin/setup.sh` will install these on a Mac using homebrew.
 You may have to ajdust this script for your environment.

-2) See the comments in custom.yaml.
-You can copy this file and customize.

-3) Build your Docker images, or set up access to a registry where those images can be pulled.
+2) Build your Docker images, or set up access to a registry where those images can be pulled.
 The default docker repository and tag names are set in each helm chart in values.yaml.
 You can override these in your custom.yaml file.
 The default assumes the docker images are in the docker cache (i.e. you have done a docker build direct to the Minikube docker machine).
 See the README in the docker/ folder for more information.